Additional Designated Rivers for Study

-Choosing the Next Designated River on which to Implement the Instream Flow Program
+Choosing the Next Designated Rivers on which to Implement the Instream Flow Program

-NHDES, in compliance with RSA 483:9-c, II held a public hearing to receive comments on the Instream Flow Program’s plans to conduct a protected instream flow study on the next designated river.
-The hearing was held jointly with the NH Senate Energy and Natural Resources Committee and the NH House of Representatives Resources, Recreation and Development Committee on Monday, November 26, 2018 at 5:30 pm at the NHDES Offices in Concord, NH.
+- A Public Hearing in compliance with RSA 483:9-c, II, to be held to receive comments on the 2021 Priority List.
+The hearing will be held jointly with the NH Senate Energy and Natural Resources Committee and the NH House of Representatives Resources, Recreation and Development Committee.
+In order to accommodate other legislative priorities during 2021, this step of the process has been postponed until 2022.